Why is this medication prescribed?

 What should I do if I forget a dose?

-If you forget to inject a subcutaneous dose of a tocilizumab product, inject the missed dose as soon as you remember it.
+If you forget to inject a subcutaneous dose of tocilizumab injection, inject the missed dose as soon as you remember it.
 However, if it is almost time for the next dose, skip the missed dose and continue your regular dosing schedule.
 Do not inject a double dose to make up for a missed one.
 Call your doctor or pharmacist if you do not know when to inject tocilizumab injection.

 What side effects can this medication cause?

-Tocilizumab injection products may cause side effects.
+Tocilizumab injection may cause side effects.
 Tell your doctor if any of these symptoms are severe or do not go away:

 - headache